 Risk Description of the risk and its potential ef- fects Control mechanisms used Risk of tax settle- ments Risk associated with ineffective tax settlements, including within the Tax Group.
-If the risk mate- rializes, this may result in fines and interest being imposed, the need to make additional payments to make up for the incorrectly accrued tax, or it may lead do loss of benefits attributable to the Tax Group and absence of VAT deduc- tions.
-Internal regulations related to transfer prices and tax management Collaboration with tax consultants (permanent and incidental) Applying to the Ministry of Finance for individual tax rulings Employee training Monitoring changes to tax laws Verification of agreements from tax standpoint before signing
+If the risk mate- rializes, this may result in fines and interest being imposed, the need to make additional payments to make up for the incorrectly accrued tax, or it may lead to loss of benefits attributable to the Tax Group and absence of VAT deduc- tions.
+Internal regulations related to transfer prices and tax management Collaboration with tax consultants (permanent and incidental) Filing petitions with the Ministry of Finance to hand down individual tax rulings Employee training Monitoring changes to tax laws

-Procedures protecting from criminal tax liability Risk associated with the pricing policy The risk associated with incorrect calculation of sales prices and the ERO President's approval of the tariff rates at the level not guaranteeing profitability of sales.
+Verification of agreements from tax standpoint before signing Procedures protecting from criminal tax liability Risk associated with the pricing policy The risk associated with incorrect calculation of sales prices and the ERO President's approval of the tariff rates at the level not guaranteeing profitability of sales.
 If the risk materializes, this may result in losing the market share (margin, volume, revenue), loss of clients and if the tariff is not approved - inability to bill customers for the sales.
-Market analyses, conducted on an ongoing basis, from the standpoint of changes taking place on the market and changes to the legal and regulatory environment Ongoing surveys of the planned financial result and other selected ratios, and ongoing analysis of the impact of the adopted price calculation rules on that result/ratios Ongoing analyses of the offering mechanisms (including the Conjugate Model) and correctness of operation of IT trade systems and databases Close collaboration to acquire the information necessary to shaping the pricing policy Audits and controls Offering monitoring system Risk associated with reporting and management ac- counting The risk is related to business decisions made on the basis of the following: budgeting and monitoring the performance of the companies' budgets, reports and man- agement information for the companies' gov- erning bodies and for the Group; feasibility analyses of the investment projects; impairment tests; long-term modeling.
-If the risk materializes, this may result in making incorrect decisions on the execution or aban- doning of investment tasks, the need to recog- nize impairment losses and lost revenues or additional costs.
-Macroeconomic guidelines and assumptions for the price paths for financial models Best practices Analytical skills of the team IT tools Management control matrices
+Market analyses, conducted on an ongoing basis, from the standpoint of changes taking place on the market and changes to the legal and regulatory environment Ongoing surveys of the planned financial result and other selected ratios, and ongoing analysis of the impact of the adopted price calculation rules on that result/ratios Ongoing analyses of the offering mechanisms (including the Conjugate Model) and correctness of operation of IT trade systems and databases Close collaboration to acquire the information necessary to shaping the pricing policy Audits and controls Offering monitoring system Risk associated with reporting and The risk is related to business decisions made on the basis of the following: Macroeconomic guidelines and as- sumptions for the price paths for fimanagement ac- counting A budgeting and menitoring the pertormance of nancial models • Best practices • Analytical skills of the team • IT tools • Management control matrices If the risk materializes, this may result in making incorrect decisions on the execution or aban- doning of investment tasks, the need to make impairment losses and lost revenues or addi- tional costs.